-Looking for a job in a foreign country is always a bit of a hassle, firstly language is a bit of a problem, and plus sometimes the economic situation can already be dire for the country you’re in.
+Looking for a job in a foreign country in 2022 is always a bit of a hassle, firstly language is a bit of a problem, and plus sometimes the economic situation can already be dire for the country you’re in.
 But fear not, cause you’ll find a way to use that English to your advantage, I mean come on how hard can it be to find jobs in Italy for english speakers.
 Let’s look at a few options that can help you find work opportunities in Italy and also how to get a job in Italy.
 Studying abroad or living in Italy is something that many people want to do.
 We’ve written about cost of living in Italy for students, study abroad in Italy tips, best places to study in Italy and more…

-Keep in mind that to work in Italy you do need to go through some legal work that you can find on our main website.
+Keep in mind that to work in Italy you do need to go through some legal work that you can find on our StudentsVille website.

 I know.
 I knooooooow.
 Teaching is the classic job that everyone can get when they come into the country, I mean it’s the easiest way to get cash during the year really.
 I mean you do need to have the patience, but you’ll know it’s a steady job that helps you not only fill up your CV but also gets you learning Italian quicker, you’ll be surrounded by Italian kids and teachers that can help you with your misunderstandings.
 Plus, if you don’t want to be in a school environment you can always be an English tutor.
 So the easiest way to working in Italy as an American is teaching.